-Diversity and Inclusion focus groups - We continue to run our monthly D&I forum meetings which serve as a focus group to listen and understand issues being raised by all employees regardless of ethnicity, gender, sexuality etc. In March 2023, we held a "Embracing Equity" forum where we invited a guest speaker to talk about how we can ensure an equitable approach in our roles.
+Diversity and Inclusion focus groups - We continue to run our monthly D&I forum meetings which serve as a focus group to listen and understand issues being raised by all employees regardless of ethnicity, gender, sexuality or any other protected characteristic.
+In March 2023, we held a "Embracing Equity" forum, open to all staff, where we invited a guest speaker to talk about how we can ensure an equitable approach in our roles.
 This was a great opportunity for employees across the business to discuss the differences between equity and equality and share their approaches to various scenarios with the wider company.

-Diversity, Inclusion and Engagement Associate - We continue to employ a full time Diversity, Inclusion and Engagement Associate working to further cultivate and promote an inclusive workplace.
+Diversity, Inclusion and Engagement Director - Our main Board Director Avtar Singh oversees all Diversity, Inclusion and Engagement initiatives working to further cultivate and promote an inclusive workplace.
 We also have Diversity and Inclusion Ambassadors based in every office and we continue to encourage their personal learning.
-Avtar Singh, Executive Director, continues to act as our Diversity and Inclusion sponsor within the business.